 This term is now used refer to this category of desktop and web-based applications which are most commonly in use and in popularity today like Myspace, Facebook, Linked In, Blogger, WordPress etc.

 Web 2.0 typically refers to the web as a platform.
-Most of the web 2.0 applications take the user-generated content and make software on top of that creates the value e.g. interactive encyclopedia and dictionaries, advanced gaming, content hosting and sharing, bookmarking, tagging and classifying content, online word/PowerPoint/excel etc.
+Most of the web 2.0 applications take the user-generated content and make software on top of that creates the value e.g. interactive encyclopaedia and dictionaries, advanced gaming, content hosting and sharing, bookmarking, tagging and classifying content, online word/PowerPoint/excel etc.

 Here are some examples of how web 2.0 helps us in our day to day life:

 Entertainment – the Internet has become a fun place where people can blog, share, watch and comment on videos, do podcasting, do microblogging.

 Enterprise – Helps create a connected community across geographic boundaries, increases creativity and coordination amongst users, reduces the cost of communication and operations.

 Marketing – Executives develop better relationships with their customers, suppliers, and partners.
 Products can be promoted through interesting ways like interactive games, campaigns etc.

 Governance – Citizens can report crimes and issues to government officials quickly and easily.
-They may vote in favor or show resentment on a bill/law.
-Applications for government procedures like visa, passport etc. get expedited and done online via web 2.0, governance and surveillance becomes easy.
+They may vote in favour or show resentment on a bill/law.
+Applications for government procedures like visa, passport etc. get expedited and done online via web 2.0, governance and surveillance become easy.

 Travel – web 2.0 applications provide access to reviews and recommendations about places, hotels, destinations, things to do.
 We can plan the itinerary, compare prices and get access to best deals.

 Medicine – caregiver portals on the internet are being used to track medical adherence by patients.
 One may access info about latest medical drugs, their side-effects, as well as to monitor health, heart rate using web 2.0 applications.

 Library and Classroom – Learning management systems are being made that allow teachers to post assignments, lectures, exams, attendance online.
 Students can collaborate, share notes, discuss the material with each other, see videos and have Q and A (questions and answers) sessions with teachers.